Topologically nontrivial multicritical points: Topological invariant

-Hence, the multicritical points have been observed to be topologically trivial at which the edge modes delocalize into the bulk.
-However, in the following section, we show that the edge mode localization can also occur at these points, leading to topologically nontrivial multicriticalities.
+In previous studies \cite{kumar2021topological,kumar2023topological}, it has been observed that the localization length of the edge modes at the critical phases increases as the parameters are tuned towards the multicritical points.
+Therefore, in such cases, the edge modes completely delocalize into the bulk at the exact multicritical points, making them topologically trivial.
+However, in the following Section, we show that in our model the edge mode localization can also occur at the multicritical points, leading to topologically nontrivial multicriticalities.